luyaojie/awesome-nlp-resource/README.md

   - [PDTB2.0](https://catalog.ldc.upenn.edu/LDC2008T05) PDTB, version 2.0. annotates 40600 discourse relations, distributed into the following five types: Explicit, Implicit, etc.
   - [PDTB3.0](https://catalog.ldc.upenn.edu/LDC2019T05) In Version 3, an additional 13,000 tokens were annotated, certain pairwise annotations were standardized, new senses were included and the corpus was subject to a series of consistency checks.
   - [Back-translation Annotated Implicit Discourse Relations](http://www.sfb1102.uni-saarland.de/?page_id=2582) This resource contains annotated implicit discourse relation instances.
 These sentences are annotated automatically by the back-translation of parallel corpora.
+  - [DiscourseChineseTEDTalks](https://github.com/tjunlp-lab/Shallow-Discourse-Annotation-for-Chinese-TED-Talks) This dataset includes annotation for 16 TED Talks in Chinese.

 <span id='lm'>Language Model</span>
 ----